varjocom/UnrealExamples/README.md

 ## VarjoSample

 Using Varjo Gaze API, device buttons and Vive controllers with Unreal Engine 4.20 and VarjoHMD.
-Follow the next steps to get the Vive controller example scene running in Varjo HMD.
+Follow the next steps to get example scene and features running with Varjo HMD.

 ###### Prerequisites: